TransformerLensOrg/TransformerLens/docs/source/content/contributing.md

 They will also be automatically checked with [pytest](https://docs.pytest.org/) (via [doctest](https://docs.python.org/3/library/doctest.html)).

+If you want to view your documentation changes, run `pytest run docs-hot-reload`.
+This will give you hot-reloading docs (they change in real time as you edit docstrings).

 ### Docstring Style Guide

 We follow the Google Python Docstring Style for writing docstrings, with some added features from